 Sugar is a humectant and as such preserves moisture in the skin especially when used as a scrub.
 It is not harsh on the skin as compared to its other counterpart (Salt).
 Sugar is also a source of alpha hydroxy acid (AHA) which rejuvenates the skin, making you look younger.

 Massage in a circular motion until the sugar is absorbed into your skin.
-Repeating this process regularly has been found to reduce the chances of getting those tiger stripes and aids blood circulation.
+Repeating this process regularly has been found to reduce the chances of getting those tiger stripes and aid blood circulation.

-It is good to note that these tiger stripes are not detrimental to your health and aren’t something to be ashamed of.
+It is good to note that stretch marks are not detrimental to your health and aren’t something to be ashamed of.
 Yet we must admit that prevention is better than cure.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_